Bachelor of Business (Honours) in Finance & Economics

 Application Route: Apply through the CAO

 Graduates with Finance, Economics and Big Data skills are in high demand in Ireland and overseas.

-This four year, Level 8 degree offers graduates the following career opportunities:
+This four year, Level 8 degree offers graduates many career opportunities:

 - A direct pathway into a full-time career in financial services or economics.
 View the Financial Services Career Map here to explore these pathways further.

 - Opportunities in a range of business careers including financial planning and management consulting.
 Click here for more information on careers in the banking, insurance and financial services sector.

 Lecturers on this degree are highly qualified accountants, financiers and economists with considerable lecturing experience.
 Some act as examiners and lecturers for the professional accounting bodies.
 They maintain very close links with all of the professional bodies, as well as with industry.

 This degree was designed around the following professional qualifications:

 - Level 7 Qualified Financial Advisor (QFA) accredited by the Institute of Banking